-- Uncertainty over the future role of Cribbs Causeway. - If the need to provide a clearer steer on type of employment to be provided, the potential for it to support local workforce and skills, and the positioning of the employment within the new development. - If the need to provide a clearer strategic plan for green and blue spaces and access to/between them. - I The need to provide a concerted approach to water management. - I The potential for significant improvements to local and city-wide movement networks (particularly cycling networks) to improve the quality of the local environment and support local work opportunities. - The potential to deliver an exemplary strategic energy strategy.
+- I Uncertainty over the future role of Cribbs Causeway. - The need to provide a clearer steer on type of employment to be provided, the potential for it to support local workforce and skills, and the positioning of the employment within the new development. - The need to provide a clearer strategic plan for green and blue spaces and access to/ between them. - The need to provide a concerted approach to water management. - The potential for significant improvements to local and city-wide movement networks (particularly cycling networks) to improve the quality of the local environment and support local work opportunities. - The potential to deliver an exemplary strategic energy strategy.